KaushalSoniii/Drum-kit/README.md

-live website is in progress...
+live website is in progress..

 # Drum Kit

 This is a simple drum kit project created using vanilla JavaScript.